Ladies and gentlemen, drum roll, please!

 Lastly, ensure that fresh water is always available for your Wire Haired Dachshund to stay properly hydrated.

-What Is The Difference Between A Wire Haired Dachshund And Other Dachshund Variations?
+Difference Between A Wire Haired Dachshund And Other Dachshund Variations

 The Dachshund breed is divided into three distinct coat variations: Wire Haired, Smooth Haired, and Long Haired.
 Each variety has its unique characteristics, but they all share the same general body structure and temperament.